chalbert/module-injection/README.md

 ## How it works

-In short, when asking for an app route, the server parses the files for dependencies, and inject them in the head.
+In short, when asking for an app route, the server parses the files for dependencies, and injects them in the head.

 In this example, it parses the js files for Angular services, and the html for custom component.
 But it could be anything things, including ES6 imports, html templates, css imports, etc.

 Then, thanks to some rules & conventions, it knows which files to inject.

+In summary:
+1. Static analysis to build a dependency tree
+2. Use a service locator to find what actual file each dependency resolves to.

 ### Dynamic dependency resolution